rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 ### P.S.
 Optimizing optimization

-Everything was working fine for a while, but after a couple of weeks processing started to take enormous amount of time (Jenkins build aborted after 17 hrs building).
+Everything was working fine for a while, but after a couple of weeks, processing started to take an enormous amount of time (Jenkins build aborted after 17 hrs building).

-After investigation I managed to shrink processing time down to 1 minute by disabling single optimization!
+After the investigation, I managed to shrink processing time down to 1 minute by disabling single optimization!
 Please welcome!

 ```proguard
 -optimizations !code/allocation/variable